-For your information, the pull up is an upper body exercise, meaning that it mainly targets the upper muscles—the muscles located above the belt.
-These include your back, arms, and shoulder muscles.
+For your information, the pull-up is an upper-body exercise, meaning that it mainly targets the upper muscles—the muscles located above the belt.
+These include your back, arms, ab muscles, and shoulder muscles.
+Not only that it will also work for your lower body, muscle growth, body weight, etc.

 The Other Muscles That Pull Up Work

-As mentioned, pull ups mainly target the upper muscles.
-Specifically, pull ups work out the following muscles: traps, rhomboids, deltoid, and lats.
+As mentioned, pull-ups mainly target the upper muscles.
+Specifically, pull-ups work out the following muscles: traps, rhomboids, deltoids, and lats.
 These are the major muscles located in the front of your arms, back, and shoulders.
 Let us talk about these muscles in detail below:

 This is also called Latissimus dorsi and is said to be the flat muscle that stretches from your back to the sides of your body.
-This is the muscle that is being worked out when you bring your body closer to your upper arms during a pull up.
+This is the muscle that is being worked out when you bring your body closer to your upper arms during a pull-up.
+Lat pulldown is also beneficial for your body fat.

 Depending on your grip, you also have the chance to stimulate the muscles at the back portion of your arms or the deltoids.
-To target these muscles, we recommend that you perform pull ups with a wide grip.
-A neutral grip works good on your deltoids too.
+To target these muscles, we recommend that you perform pull-ups with a wide grip.
+A neutral grip works well on your deltoids too.
+This will also increase your grip strength.

-This is the major muscles that start from the back of your neck down to the half of your spine.
+These are the major muscles that start from the back of your neck down to the half of your spine.
 It also covers the muscles besides your arm muscles.
-The vertical pulling movements in the pull up are the ones responsible for working it out.
+The vertical pulling movements in the pull-up are the ones responsible for working it out.

 These make up the major portion of your chest muscles.
 You may not notice it as you do the exercise but these muscles assist your lats in pulling your body upwards.